 OSUCHiLL is one of the premier graduate student conferences on Hispanic and Lusophone linguistics hosted in the US.
-The conference, organized entirely by graduate students in the Department of Spanish and Portuguese at The Ohio State University, aims to bring together a wide variety of scholars working within distinct disciplines and on many different aspects of Spanish, Portuguese, and languages in contact with them.
+The conference, organized entirely by graduate students in the Department of Spanish and Portuguese at The Ohio State University, aims to bring together a wide variety of scholars working within distinct disciplines and on many different aspects of Spanish, Portuguese, Quechua, or any other indigenous language.

-We welcome papers dealing with any aspect of linguistics in the Hispanic or Lusophone world, including but not limited to: sociolinguistics, language contact, language policy, language and education, creole and indigenous languages, psycholinguistics, historical linguistics, phonetics/phonology, morphology, syntax, semantics, pragmatics.
+For this conference, we welcome papers in English, Spanish, or Portuguese dealing with any aspect of linguistics in the Hispanic or Lusophone world, including but not limited to: sociolinguistics, language contact, language policy, language and education, creole and indigenous languages, psycholinguistics, historical linguistics, phonetics/phonology, morphology, syntax, semantics, pragmatics.
 Spanish, Portuguese, and English can be used during talks.
 Speakers will be given 20 minutes for presentation and 10 minutes for discussion questions.

 [pdf] - Some links on this page are to PDF files.
 If you need them in a more accessible file format, please contact firstname.lastname@example.org.
 PDF files require the use of Adobe Acrobat Reader software to open them.
 If you do not have Reader, you may use the following link to Adobe to download it for free at: Adobe Acrobat Reader.